 - Adaptational Heroism: The Cores, who were largely passive in the game, take on a more active role in the boss fight against Wheatley.
 Special mention goes to the Space Core, who physically drags Wheatley through the portal into space.

-- Adaptational Villainy: Wheatley comes off worse due to the fact that his My God, What Have I Done? moment from The Stinger is cut.
-He also seems far more in control of his actions, unlike in the game where it was implied his FaceHeel Turn was due to the mainframe corrupting him.
-Thus, Wheatly comes off as someone who never had Chell's best interests at heart and was just using her to get what he wants.
+- Wheatley comes off worse because his My God, What Have I Done? moment from The Stinger is cut.
+He also seems far more in control of his actions, unlike in the game where it was implied his Face–Heel Turn was due to the mainframe corrupting him.
+Thus, Wheatley comes off as someone who never had Chell's best interests at heart and was just using her to get what he wants.
 The Dark Reprise of "Suddenly Wheatley" in the 2017 production further cements this.

 - Adaptation Species Change: Downplayed.
 GLaDOS, the spherical cores and the turrets are now humanoid.
 It's actually very effective.

 - All Musicals Are Adaptations: This musical is an adaptation of Portal 2.

 - Ascended Extra: The three corrupted cores who only show up in the boss battle of the game make significant appearances throughout the entire show, even in the Old Aperture scenes.

 - Also Caroline, who, though important, has only a handful of short lines in the game, and becomes a prominent character in the musical.